-Acacia Africa offer 3 amazing trek routes: Marangu, Machame and Rongai You can start and finish these amazing routes in Moshi or Nairobi and you can add an Acclimatisation day to each which gives you more chance in reaching the summit.
-Check out our Acacia Africa tours on offer that will make you dreams come true and will get you to the summit of Uhuru Peak at 5895Metres:
+Acacia Africa offer 3 amazing trek routes: Marangu, Machame and Rongai.
+You can start and finish these amazing routes in Moshi or Nairobi and you can add an Acclimatisation day to each which gives you more chance in reaching the summit.
+Check out our Acacia Africa tours on offer that will make your dreams come true and will get you to the summit of Uhuru Peak at 5895Metres:

 The most direct and most popular climb of all of the Kilimanjaro routes.
 This path is well defined and climber friendly to make your adventure a little easier.
 The camps on route have solar powered sleeping huts and beds in communal dormitories.
 The trail runs via rainforests, waterfalls over high moorlands, where you will trek amongst giant plant life!
 The final steep push takes place in the morning before you stand, elated, on the Roof of Africa!
-The decent follows the same route down the mountain.
+The descent follows the same route down the mountain.